amwebexpert/etoolbox/README.md

     yarn
     yarn start

-This compiles typescript files and start a local web server.
-This application is then available at:
+This will compile typescript files and start a local development server listening on port `3000`.
+The single page application is then available at:

 - [http://localhost:3000](http://localhost:3000)